junxit/us-congress-bills-112/metadata.md

 - 2011-05-17 — Message on Senate action sent to the House.
 - 2011-05-23 — Received in the House.
 - 2011-05-23 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-06-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-06-21 — Considered as unfinished business. (consideration: CR H4346)
+- 2011-06-21 — Considered under suspension of the rules. (consideration: CR H4341-4342)
+- 2011-06-21 — DEBATE - The House proceeded with forty minutes of debate on S. 349.
+- 2011-06-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-06-21 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2011-06-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 462). (text: CR H4341-4342)
+- 2011-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 0 (Roll no. 462).(text: CR H4341-4342)
+- 2011-06-23 — Presented to President.
+- 2011-06-23 — Presented to President.
+- 2011-06-29 — Became Public Law No: 112-22.
+- 2011-06-29 — Became Public Law No: 112-22.
+- 2011-06-29 — Signed by President.
+- 2011-06-29 — Signed by President.